LegalScience/OpenLegalCode/ProjectNote.md

 **Ben Kallos and Dazza Greenwood Collaboration on putting New York City Code online**

+## Next steps

+* An intro has been made to the City of Bosotn CIO, and I prepped him and his team by email.
+At least one key staffer was excited to meet Ben.
+Next step is to close the loop and assess interest to schedule a call.

+* An intro has been made to Seamus and was preceeded by a prep call with him.
+He is excited to meet Ben.
+Seamus has replied.
+Next steps is to schedule a call.

+* Testimony for June 6 is great.
+Next steps is to send an invitation letter to Sandy Pentland of hd.media.mit.edu and either I will testify or somebody even better.

+* MIT Legal Hackathon is tentatively scheduled for June 19-22, with business oriented meeting 19/20 Thur/Fri) and hacker/coder/maker activity 21/22 (Sat/Sun).
+Dates are confirmed (tentatively?) with Anthony.
+Next step is to discuss a notional agenda for the NYC/City Law track and set a day/time on 19 or 20 for a speech at MIT proper, with a title and very short abstract for time being (a couple sentences is fine).
+Next step: brief call or hangout to discuss.

+* Idea to form a working group (from Aprol 6 meeting) resulted in creating a directory on this Repo, at: (https://github.com/LegalScience/OpenLegalCode/tree/master/WorkingGroup).
+I suggest we each hack away at a charter, proposed WG members and perhaps a notional description of expected deliverables or other outcomes on this "[WorkingGroupScratchPad.md](https://github.com/LegalScience/OpenLegalCode/blob/master/WorkingGroup/WorkGroupScratchPad.md)" file.

 ## Items from Initial Call on April 6, 2014